 Modules will use a variety of assessment methods.
 As well as traditional exams, you could also be asked to complete essays, projects based on case studies, policy briefs, group presentations, work logs, research briefs, project proposals or development agency reviews.
 In your final year you’ll also submit a 10,000-word dissertation.

 We do not require A-level Politics for courses in the School of Politics and International Studies.

 In general we expect applicants to have two ‘traditional’ academic subjects at A-level.
 See our accepted subjects document to see which subjects we accept.

-When an applicant is taking the Extended Project Qualification (EPQ) this can be considered alongside A-levels and may attact an alternative offer in addition to the standard offer.
+When an applicant is taking the Extended Project Qualification (EPQ) this can be considered alongside A-levels and may attract an alternative offer in addition to the standard offer.
 If you are taking A Levels, this would be BBB at A-level including grade A in the EPQ.

 Access to HE Diploma

 Complete 60 credits with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 at Merit or higher.

 Irish Leaving Certificate (higher Level)

 BB in Advanced Highers and AABBB in Highers; or B in Advanced Highers and AAABB in Highers, or AABBBB in Highers.